Craigspaz/graphics101-airbrush/README.md

 function signature is:

             void create_airbrush(
-                QImage& airbrush_out,
+                Image& airbrush_out,
-                AirBrushShape shape, int radius, QRgb color
+                AirBrushShape shape, int radius, ColorRGB8 color
                 )

-        `QImage` is Qt's image class that wraps an array of RGBA values with convenience methods.
+        `Image` is a class that wraps an array of RGBA values with convenience methods.
 The `&` is C++'s way of passing by reference (it's like a dereferenced pointer in C). `AirBrushShape` is an `enum`.
 You will assign every x,y pixel of the output parameter `airbrush_out`. x ranges from 0 to `airbrush_out.width()` and y ranges from 0 to `airbrush_out.height()`.
-You can assign pixels either by calling `airbrush_out.setPixel()` or, if you want to work closer to the metal, by accessing the pointer to the array of pixels directly via `airbrush_out.scanLine()` (see below).
+You can assign pixels either by calling `airbrush_out.pixel()` or, if you want to work closer to the metal, by accessing the pointer to the array of pixels directly via `airbrush_out.scanline()` (see below).
 To access the appropriate falloff function (the ones you write, see below), call the helper function `falloff( shape, t )`.

     * **(25 points)** Implement *falloff* functions for the following three